mwhamgenomics/mwhamgenomics.github.io/_posts/2016-07-19-web_app_3_tornado.md

       description: 'An update of PEP 333 to accommodate changes between Python 2 and 3.'
 ---

-Having developed a database/Rest API/front-end stack, we had to set it up so that multiple people could access it.
+Having developed a database/API/front-end stack for the Edinburgh Genomics reporting app, we had to set it up on a webserver so that people could access it.
 To do this, we settled on Tornado, an all-Python webserver that allowed us to easily connect up our Flask/Eve apps and set them up with logging and seamless reloading.

 ### Webserver script
 Firstly, we needed a script to start up Tornado with our apps loaded: